He Who Rides a Tiger: Production

 The film was based on the real-life cat-burglar Peter Scott.
 The title was derived from the Indian proverb, "He who rides a tiger can never jump off," and implies that the main character cannot escape from his way of life.

 Crichton called making the film "a bad experience" because "the producer was a shit, a cheat and a bastard."
+He did not direct another theatrical film until A Fish Called Wanda (1988), his final film.